tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

     > **Note**: Slide 2 doesn't include a breakfown by product category, so the product category revenue data is not found.

 1. Review the **Results** pane to see the JSON response that the analyzer would return to a client application.
-1. On the **Code example** tab, view the sample code that you could use to develop an invoice processing client application that uses the Content understanding REST interface to call your analyzer.
+1. On the **Code example** tab, view the sample code that you could use to develop a client application that uses the Content understanding REST interface to call your analyzer.
 1. Close the **slide-analyzer** page.

 ## Extract information from a voicemail recording